 - A. Applicability.
-This rule shall apply to all Retail Marijuana Stores beginning February 1, 2015. - B. Packaging Requirements for a Retail Marijuana Store. - 1.
-Beginning February 1, 2015, a Retail Marijuana Store shall not purchase, take possession of, or sell Edible Retail Marijuana Product that does not comply with rule R 1004.5. - 2.
-A Retail Marijuana Store must ensure that each Edible Retail Marijuana Product placed within a Container for sale to a consumer pursuant to this rule must also be placed in an Opaque Exit Package at the point of sale to the consumer.
+This rule shall apply to all Retail Marijuana Stores beginning November 1, 2014. - B. Packaging Requirements for a Retail Marijuana Store. - Beginning December 1, 2014, a Retail Marijuana Store shall not purchase or take possession of Edible Retail Marijuana Product that does not comply with rule R 1004.5.
+Beginning February 1, 2015, a Retail Marijuana Store shall not sell Edible Retail Marijuana Product that does not comply with rule R 1004.5.

-- 3. A Retail Marijuana Store must ensure that each Retail Marijuana Product that is not an Edible Retail Marijuana Product is placed within a Container prior to sale to a consumer.
-If the Container is not Child-Resistant, the Retail Marijuana Store must place the Container within an Exit Package that is Child-Resistant. - C. Labeling of Retail Marijuana Product by a Retail Marijuana Store.
+- 2. A Retail Marijuana Store must ensure that each Retail Marijuana Product that is not an Edible Retail Marijuana Product is placed within a Container prior to sale to a consumer.
+If the Container is not Child-Resistant, the Retail Marijuana Store must place the Container within an Exit Package that is Child-Resistant. - A Retail Marijuana Store must inspect each Edible Retail Marijuana Product prior to concluding the sale of the product to the consumer in order to ensure that it meets all Child-Resistant packaging requirements of rule R 1004.5. - 4.
+A Retail Marijuana Store must ensure that each Edible Retail Marijuana Product placed within a Container for sale to a consumer pursuant to this rule must also be placed in an Opaque Exit Package at the point of sale to the consumer. - C. Labeling of Retail Marijuana Product by a Retail Marijuana Store.
 Every Retail Marijuana Store must ensure that a label(s) is affixed to every Exit Package at the time of sale to a consumer that includes all of the information required by this rule: - 1.
 Required Information (General).
 Every Retail Marijuana Store must ensure the following information is affixed to every Container holding a Retail Marijuana Product: - a.
 The license number of the Retail Marijuana Store that sold the Retail Marijuana Product to the consumer; - b.
 A statement about whether the Container is Child-Resistant; - c.
 The Identity Statement and Standardized Graphic Symbol of the Retail Marijuana Store that sold the Retail Marijuana Product to the consumer.
 A Licensee may elect to have its Identity Statement also serve as its Standardized Graphic Symbol for purposes of complying with this rule.
 The Licensee shall maintain a record of its Identity Statement and Standardized Graphic Symbol and make such information available to the State Licensing Authority upon request; - d.
 The date of sale to the consumer; - e.
 The following warning statements: - i.
 "There may be health risks associated with the consumption of this product." - ii.
 "This product is intended for use by adults 21 years and older.
 Keep out of the reach of children." - iii.
 "This product is unlawful outside the State of Colorado." - iv.
 "This product is infused with marijuana." - v.
 "This product was produced without regulatory oversight for health, safety, or efficacy." - vi.
-"The intoxicating effects of this product may be delayed by two or more hours." - vii.
+"The intoxicating effects of this product may be delayed by two or more hours."

+- vii.
 "There may be additional health risks associated with the consumption of this product for women who are pregnant, breastfeeding, or planning on becoming pregnant." - viii.
 "Do not drive a motor vehicle or operate heavy machinery while using marijuana." - f.
-The Universal Symbol, indicating that the Exit Package holds marijuana, which must be no smaller than 1⁄4 of an inch by 1⁄4 of an inch.
+The Universal Symbol, indicating that the Exit Package holds marijuana, which must be no smaller than 1/4 of an inch by 1/4 of an inch.